easyJet founder sues Netflix over 'Easy'

 (Reuters) - Two seasons in, UK budget airline magnate Stelios Haji-Ioannou is suing Netflix over the title of its Chicago-based show “Easy”, arguing it infringes on more than a thousand trademarks he has registered using the word in Europe.

-Under the lawsuit filed in a UK court, the founder of budget flights pioneer easyJet seeks to ban the streaming giant from showing or promoting the show under its current name.
+Under the lawsuit filed in a UK court, the founder of budget flights pioneer easyJet (EZJ.L) seeks to ban the streaming giant from showing or promoting the show under its current name.

-Stelios, 51, the son of a shipping magnate, also owns the easyHotel, easyBus, easyCar, easyProperty, easyOffice, easyFoodstore, easyCoffee, easyMoney and easyGym brands through his company easyGroup based in Monaco and London.
+Stelios, 51, the son of a shipping magnate, also owns the easyHotel (EZH.L), easyBus, easyCar, easyProperty, easyOffice, easyFoodstore, easyCoffee, easyMoney and easyGym brands through his company easyGroup based in Monaco and London.

-The claim seeks an injunction to prevent Netflix from using the name “Easy” in the European Union and not more than 10,000 pounds ($13,052) in damages.
+The claim seeks an injunction to prevent Netflix (NFLX.O) from using the name “Easy” in the European Union and not more than 10,000 pounds ($13,052) in damages.

 “We own the European trademark in the word ‘easy’ and another one thousand trademarks with easy as a prefix,” the billionaire said in a statement.
 “We can’t allow people to use it now as a brand name, especially when they are doing it mostly with our colors and font.”